cronkitedata/rstudyguide/docs/033-groupby.md

 *  Together, they're usually used to answer questions like "how many?" and "how much?".
 *  You will rarely use `group_by` without `summarise`.
 * `group_by` is picky - it will create a separate answer for every variant of a category: "Lettuce" could be one, and "lettuce" could be another.
-*  Rolling up your totals to allow for percentage changes
+*  Compute percentages using subtotals from a group (rolling up groups)
-*  Rearranging your data for easier reading with `pivot_wider`
+*  Rearrange your data for easier reading with `pivot_wider`

 This continues with the Arizona immunization data from chapter 4 and assumes you've gone through that chapter.
 It uses some of the other verbs introduced there.
 If you've started a new project, you can [re-download the data in R form](https://github.com/cronkitedata/rstudyguide/blob/master/data/az-immunizations-grade6.Rda?raw=true), and the load it in an R Markdown code chunk with this line: